Amiodarone (By injection)

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not take it if you had an allergic reaction to amiodarone or iodine, or if you are pregnant or have certain heart problems such as heart block or a slow heartbeat.
+You should not receive it if you had an allergic reaction to amiodarone or iodine, or if you are pregnant or have certain heart problems (including heart block or a slow heartbeat).

 How to Use This Medicine:

 - Your doctor will prescribe your dose and schedule.
 This medicine is given through a needle placed in a vein.